STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 Using the resource partitioner
 ------------------------------

-In order to create custom thread pools the resource partitioner needs to be set up before |hpx| is initialized by creating an instance of :cpp:class:`hpx::resource::partitioner`:
+In order to create custom thread pools, the resource partitioner needs to be set up before |hpx| is initialized by creating an instance of :cpp:class:`hpx::resource::partitioner`: